pkp24/Vship/doc/VshipAPI.md

 ### Vship_ComputeSSIMU2Float(Vship_SSIMU2Handler handler, double* score, const uint8_t* srcp1[3], const uint8_t* srcp2[3], int64_t stride);

+(There is a v2 that adds stride2 to specify a different srcp2 stride)

 Using an allocated handler, you can retrieve the score between two `const uint8_t*[3]` frames which both have a given stride.

 these frames must be planar RGB with BT709 transfer and their color data encoded in 32bit Float.

 ### Vship_ComputeSSIMU2Uint16(Vship_SSIMU2Handler handler, double* score, const uint8_t* srcp1[3], const uint8_t* srcp2[3], int64_t stride);

+(There is a v2 that adds stride2 to specify a different srcp2 stride)

 Using an allocated handler, you can retrieve the score between two `const uint8_t*[3]` frames which both have a given stride.